cfengine/documentation/getting-started/installation/general-installation/installation-enterprise.markdown

 **Network**

-* Verify that the machine’s network connection is working and that port 5308 (used by CFEngine) is open for both incoming and outgoing connections.
+* Verify that the machine's network connection is working and that port 5308 (used by CFEngine) is open for both incoming and outgoing connections.